ethereum/EIPs/EIPS/eip-pbmrc1.md

 - We would define a base specification of what a PBM should entail, with extensions to the base specification implemented as another specification on top of the base specification.

 ### Fungibility
-Each PBM token may or may not be fungible to one another within the same contract.
-The standard does NOT mandate how an implementation must do this.
+It is possible to create multiple types of PBM token sets within the same smart contract.
+Each PBM token may or may not be fungible to one another within the same contract.The standard does NOT mandate how an implementation must do this.

 ### A Note on Implementing Interfaces
 In order to allow the implementors of the PBM token standards to have maximum flexibility in the way they structure the PBM business logic, a PBM can implement an interface in one of two ways: directly (`contract ContractName is InterfaceName`), or by adding functions to it from one or more interfaces.
 For the purposes of this specification, when a PBM is said to implement an interface, either method of implementation is permitted.